 - Make sure your device has at least 60% battery level.

-This pattern is encrypted with a SHA1 hashing algorithm.
+Furthermore, this pattern is encrypted with a SHA1 hashing algorithm.
 So the SHA-1 hash for 7415369 will be “F56A6DF0A85F5B0EB1E661B5836ED423542AFA86”.
 This SHA-1 hash is placed in a file called gesture. key which is stored at a location /data/system folder in Android’s internal memory.

-When a user sets the pattern lock, phone automatically hashes the lock code with SHA-1 and saves the result into the file.
-While unlocking, when user enters pattern lock, the phone compares its SHA-1 hash with the stored one and decides whether to give access or not.
+When a user sets the pattern lock, the phone automatically hashes the lock code with SHA-1 and saves the result into the file.
+While unlocking, when the user enters pattern lock, the phone compares its SHA-1 hash with the stored one and decides whether to give access or not.

-Unlike patterns, Password Lock can contain characters, numbers, or special marks such as $, #, @ etc. Because of such complexion the SHA-1 hash file number grows tremendously.
-Similar to pattern lock, theSHA-1 hash for the password lock is placed in a file called password.key.
-This file is located in /data/system/ folder in Android’s internal memory.
+Unlike patterns, Password Lock can contain characters, numbers, or special marks such as $, #, @ etc. Because of such complexion, the SHA-1 hash file number grows tremendously.

-Step 1: Download and extract the adb.zip file on your PC.
+- Download and extract the adb.zip file on your PC.
 After extracting you’ll find the following files in it:

-As soon as you click on it, a black colored command prompt window will appear.
+- As soon as you click on it, a black-colored command prompt window will appear.

-After entering this command, some random numbers will appear.
+- After entering this command, some random numbers will appear.
 This will confirm that your phone has connected properly.

 adb pull /data/system/gesture.key gesture.key

-This command will pull out the gesture.key file located in /data/system/ folder to the ADB folder.
+- This command will pull out the gesture.key file located in /data/system/ folder to the ADB folder.

-Step 9: Now download and extract the Android OS gesture.key dictionary on your PC.
+- Now download and extract the Android OS gesture.key dictionary on your PC.

-Step 10: Open that dictionary and search this ‘F56A6DF0A85F5B0EB1E661B5836ED423542AFA86’ code in it.
+- Open that dictionary and search this ‘F56A6DF0A85F5B0EB1E661B5836ED423542AFA86’ code in it.
 You’ll see something like this:

-Smartphone encrypts the pattern of 1234 not as a string ‘1234’, but as a sequence of bytes 0×01 0×02 0×03 0×04.
+- Besides, smartphone encrypts the pattern of 1234 not as a string ‘1234’, but as a sequence of bytes 0×01 0×02 0×03 0×04.
 In other words we have a 0×01 for the first point and 0×09 for the last one.
 Then Android uses SHA-1 and places it in a gesture.key file.
 Here the gesture.key file contains 0xF5 0x6A 0x6D 0xF0 0xA8 0x5F 0x5B 0x0E 0xB1 0xE6 0x61 0x83 0x6E 0xD4 0x23 0x54 0x2A 0xFA 0x86 bytes value.

-Using the dictionary we can find out that it corresponds to 0×06 0×03 0×00 0×04 0×02 0×05 0×08 values, which means that we have a ‘7415369’ pattern.
+- Additionally, using the dictionary we can find out that it corresponds to 0×06 0×03 0×00 0×04 0×02 0×05 0×08 values, which means that we have a ‘7415369’ pattern.

-Step 11: Try this pattern on your device and yes it will be successfully unlocked.
+- Try this pattern on your device and yes it will be successfully unlocked.

-You can use the same method in case of password lock.
+- You can use the same method in case of password lock.
 This is the most simplest and effective method of all.
 But remember that your device must be rooted.

-This is the most simplest and effective method to unlock your forgotten pattern/password lock of any Android phone.
+- This is the most simplest and effective method to unlock your forgotten pattern/password lock of any Android phone.

-Step 1: Download and extract the ADB.zip file on PC.
+- Download and extract the ADB.zip file on PC.

-Step 3: Now type the following commands one by one.
+- Now type the following commands one by one.
 Don’t forget to hit enter after each command.

 adb shell cd /data/data/com.android.providers.settings/databases sqlite3 settings.db update system set value=0 where name=’lock_pattern_autolock’; update system set value=0 where name=’lockscreen.lockedoutpermanently’; .quit